GSA/digitalgov.gov/content/posts/2013-09-10-how-to-be-a-fly-on-the-wall-the-dos-and-donts-of-sharing-executive-discussions.md

 ---
+url: /2013/09/10/how-to-be-a-fly-on-the-wall-the-dos-and-donts-of-sharing-executive-discussions/
 date: 2013-09-10 10:05:05 -0400
-title: 'How to Be a Fly on the Wall\: The Dos and Don&amp;#8217;ts of Sharing Executive Discussions'
+title: 'How to Be a Fly on the Wall: The Dos and Don&#8217;ts of Sharing Executive Discussions'
-summary: 'A sure way to drive employees crazy is to never share what executives discuss or decide until a new mandate lands on the organization’s collective head.
+summary: 'A sure way to drive employees crazy is to never share what executives discuss or decide until a new mandate lands on the organization&rsquo;s collective head.
 While senior leaders should expect some privacy in decision-making and debate, they should also expect to openly hold themselves accountable and to make sure their employees know where the'
-authors: [david-hebert]
+authors:
+  - david-hebert
 categories:
   - Content
   - Managing Digital
   - Social Media
 ---

 A sure way to drive employees crazy is to never share what executives discuss or decide until a new mandate lands on the organization’s collective head.
 While senior leaders should expect some privacy in decision-making and debate, they should also expect to openly hold themselves accountable and to make sure their employees know where the organization is headed.

 One way to offer that clear accountability and communication is by keeping people apprised of what happens in important executive meetings, even as those meetings are happening.
 Here are a few things you should and shouldn&#8217;t do.